nuspell/nuspell.github.io/performance.md

 layout: page
 ---

-# Speed

-At the moment Nuspell is five times faster in spell checking compared to Hunspell.
-Detailed graphs and a comparison to also Aspell will be published here soon.
+Detailed numbers, graphs and a comparison to Hunspell, Aspell and Microsoft will be published here soon.